 You can become an Ultras member which will give you exclusive access to all of our Club Profiles with detailed information about the history, stadium, songs, and rivals of over 100 clubs in the UK and Europe.
 You’ll also receive a downloadable copy of the latest edition of our English soccer guidebook.

 Buying from Groundhopper Soccer Guides is one great option!
-We sell tickets and hospitality packages along with the consulting and tours we offer.
+As registered sub-agents for several official resellers, we can sell tickets and hospitality packages along with the consulting and tours we offer.

 For UK leagues other than the Premier League, you can almost always get them straight from the club’s website.
 For the Premier League, for almost any club you’ve ever heard of, you will probably need to buy a club membership.
 Even then, it could be tough, and getting more than two regular seats together is virtually impossible.

 You can also look into getting a hospitality package, which is a regular seat plus some kind of benefit like access to a lounge.
 This is our specialty, so be sure to check out all of the clubs where we sell tickets and request a customized quote.